dnd-mapp/dma-ui-angular/README.md

 ### Certificates

 1.  **Generate a self-signed certificate to serve the application over HTTPS:** The app is served locally over HTTPS by default.
-In order to accomplish this you must generate a self-signed certificate using mkcert.
+To achieve this, you must generate a self-signed certificate using mkcert.
     ```bash
     mkcert -cert-file certificate.pem -key-file certificate-key.pem localhost.shared-ui.dndmapp.dev localhost
     ```

-2.  **Trust the certificate:** In order to prevent HTTPS warnings from your browser you must add them as trusted certificates.
+2.  **Trust the certificate:** To prevent HTTPS warnings from your browser, you must add them as trusted certificates.
 Follow the steps below for your Operating System:
     <ul>
         <li>
             <details>